arcology-network/binary-releases/testnet-docker-allinone.md

 ### 1.5. **Check the Testnet**

-Your client docker should be listening on port 8080 and ready to be connected by know.
-The next step is to check the testnet status to see if everything is running properly.
+Your testnet docker should be listening on port 8080 and ready to be connected by know.

 #### 1.5.1.
 Log in to the Testnet Container

-First, you will need to log in to the testnet container with the command below
+ The next step is to check the testnet status to see if everything is running properly.
+First, you will need to log in to the testnet container with the command below.

 ```sh
 sudo docker exec -it allinone-cluster /bin/sh
 ```

 #### 1.5.2.
-Log in to the Testnet Docker
+Check the Services

 Then, use these commands to check the if all the Arcology services are running.
 You can simply copy and paste them into your console.